Duct Flow Meters for Air & Gas

 What Can We Measure?

 Air and most other non-condensing gases, including corrosive and explosive gases.
 The stainless steel construction and lack of moving parts make it ideal for rugged industrial environments.
 Common uses include vent air, stack gas and digester gas.
-Contact Us about any application you have.
+The application section has a complete list of fluids.
+Contact Us about any application you have or use the form on this page.

 How Are They Installed?